 - Avoid touching their face with unwashed hands

 - Limit the time they spend in child-care centers or other potentially contagious settings, especially during fall, winter, and spring.
-This may help prevent infection and spread of the virus during the RSV season
+This may help prevent infection and the spread of the virus during the RSV season